Bulk Upload WooCommerce Product Photos from Your Phone

 Photography Tips for Variations

-- Name variation images consistently — use a pattern like
+- Name variation images consistently, using a pattern like

-product-name-color.jpg(e.g.,canvas-tote-navy.jpg,canvas-tote-olive.jpg) to make assignment easier. - Batch upload all variation images together — upload the entire set for a product at once so they are grouped together chronologically in the Media Library.
+product-name-color.jpg(e.g.,canvas-tote-navy.jpg,canvas-tote-olive.jpg) to make assignment easier. - Upload all variation images together so they are grouped chronologically in the Media Library.

 Managing a Growing Product Image Library